 Last year’s women’s winner, Nuria Picas, is back again to see if she can defend her title and Andrea Huser, Ultra Trail World Tour champion for 2017 will also be in the mix.
 Last year’s breakout star – Christelle Bard, who came 3rd – is also one to watch.

 The men’s race looks like it will be another epic duel.
-In terms of the perennial favourites it remains to be seen whether Kilian Jornet will recover from his broken leg in time to be a true contender and Xavier Thevenard will no doubt be up there.
+In terms of the perennial favourites Kilian Jornet has clearly recovered strongly from his broken leg and will be a true contender and Xavier Thevenard will no doubt be up there.
 However, there’s huge strength and depth in the Americans again this year, with Jim Walmsley, Hayden Hawks, Zach Miller and Tim Tollefson.
 Throw in Michel Lanne, winner of the 2017 TDS and the 2016 CCC and Javier Dominguez Ledo, the Basque runner who has won Ehunmilak multiple times and won this year’s Tor des Geants.

 2018 TDS favourites